 Rick: Butter on bread.
-Okay, this is a little more than butter on bread.
-Now it’s evolved huh?
-So the herring course, on a piece of rye bread, nice, look at that.
+OK, this is a little more than butter on bread.
+Now it's evolved, huh?
+So the herring course, on a piece of rye bread.
+Nice, look at that.

-Christian: This is the Danish schnapps, that’s what they call it.
+Christian: This is the Danish schnapps—that's what they call it, yeah.

 Rick: Akvavit.
 What does that mean?

-Rick: Okay, well this is the learner’s dose here.
-But I’ll give it a go, Danish style.
+Rick: OK, well this is the learner's dose here.
+But I'll give it a go, Danish style.
 Yes.

 Christian: Yeah, there you are.

-On Gammeltorv, the old town square, the Fountain, the oldest in Copenhagen, is named for the figure of Charity up on top.
+On Gammeltorv, the old town square, the fountain, which is the oldest in Copenhagen, is named for the figure of Charity on top.

 Rick: Quite a fountain.

-Christian: The fountain is really an old well from the 16th century supplying water to the Copenhageners.
-The statue of Charity was from the 17th century but in the 19th century, the middle of the 19th century, in Victorian Age, it was too much, so they corked the holes.
+Christian: Yeah, the fountain is really an old well from the 16th century supplying water to the Copenhageners.
+The statue of Charity was from the 17th century, but in the 19th century, the middle of the 19th century, in the Victorian Age, it was too much, so they corked the holes.

 Rick: They corked it?
 So before the Victorian Age no problem.
 And then too risqué.

-Christian: Yeah, but today with our open mindedness, water can spring freely again.
+Christian: Yeah, but today with our open-mindedness water can spring freely once again.

-Every sight we're featuring on this visit is within a 15 minute stroll of here and Denmark's greatest museum is just down the street.
+Every sight we're featuring on this visit is within a 15-minute stroll of here, and Denmark's greatest museum is just around the corner.

-The National Museum traces the story of this country from its pre-historic beginnings.
+The National Museum traces the story of this land from its prehistoric beginnings.

-Horned helmeted priests would have played these Lur Horns.
+Horned-helmeted priests would have played these lur horns.
 These distinctive Nordic wind instruments — found in bogs all over Denmark — added atmosphere to Bronze Age ritual.
-While 3000 years old — as old as the Illiad and the Odyssey — they still play.
+While 3,000 years old — as old as the Iliad and the Odyssey — they still play.
 Even back then, the Danes had a flair for design.
 The ornamental disc is a sun symbol — perhaps as if these horns played the magical music of the sun.

 Once upon a time, this was the king's garden.
 That king, Christian IV is the most memorable character in Danish history.
-Ruling from 1588 to 1648, he was Denmark's Renaissance king.
+Ruling from 1588 until 1648, he was Denmark's Renaissance king.

-Christian IV was dynamism in the flesh — earring and fashionable braid, a hard drinker, hard lover, big spender, energetic statesman, warrior king.
+Christian IV was dynamism in the flesh — earring, fashionable braid, hard drinker, hard lover, big spender, energetic statesman, warrior king.
 During his reign of over 50 years, the size of Copenhagen doubled.

-His study was small...cozy and easy to heat.
+His study was small…cozy, easy to heat.
 Like any good king, Christian did a lot of corresponding.
 Historians know a lot about his rule because 3,000 of his handwritten letters survive.
-He was eight years old when his father died...still too young to rule.
+He was eight years old when his father died…still too young to rule without a regent.
 A portrait shows his mother.
-And this portrait shows the king in his prime.
+And this one shows the king in his prime.

-Christian lived to be 70, had two wives and three mistresses, and fathered roughly 25 children.
+Christian lived to be 70 years old.
+He had two wives, three mistresses, and fathered roughly 25 children.
 After Christian, three more kings used this palace.

-Here in the long hall, tapestries celebrate Danish military victories over Sweden (but not the losses) and the king's throne is surrounded by symbols of royal power.
+Here in the long hall, tapestries celebrate glorious Danish military victories over Sweden — but not the losses — and the king's throne is surrounded by symbols of royal power.

 Cases of treasures dazzle visitors.

-Denmark's Kings embraced Lutheranism as the state religion during the reformation of the 16th Century.
+Denmark's kings embraced Lutheranism as the state religion during the Reformation, back in the 16th century.
 This memorial celebrates Denmark's break from the Roman Catholic Church.

-Across the street stands Copenhagen's very Lutheran Cathedral.
-Rebuilt in the early 1800s, the façade mimics a Greek Temple.
+Across the street stands Copenhagen's very Lutheran cathedral.
+Rebuilt in the early 1800s, the facade mimics a Greek temple.
 At that time, Golden Age Copenhagen fancied itself as a Nordic Athens.
-John the Baptist stands where you'd expect to see Greek gods.
+John the Baptist stands where you'd expect to see some Greek god.

 For young and old, rich and poor, beer's the beverage of choice — with the comfortable crowd looking on from cafés while the younger crowd roughs it on the dock.